craigthomasfrost/cfdesigner.github.io/index.md

 ### Contact

-I'm available via phone Monday through Friday 8 a.m. to 6 p.m.—outside of these times I am available via text message or email.
-Exceptions are made should your query be particularly urgent, or should our time-zones vary wildly.
+By phone Monday through Friday, 8 a.m. to 6 p.m.—outside of these times I am available via text message or email.

 <ul>
     <li><p><a href="mailto:c.frostwr1@gmail.com">c.frostwr1@gmail.com</a></p>